Why Do We Sweat?

 Types of Sweat Glands

 The human body has over two million sweat organs in the skin.
 There are two types.
-The ecrine organs reside mostly in the palms, foot soles, and temples.
-Sweat from these organs are clear and salty, as they contain sodium, chloride and potassium.
-On the other hand, apocrine organs are found in the scalp, armpits and groin.
+The eccrine organs reside mostly in the palms, foot soles, and temples.
+Sweat from these organs is clear and salty, as they contain sodium, chloride, and potassium.
+On the other hand, apocrine organs are found in the scalp, armpits, and groin.
 Due to the composition of unsaturated fats, sweat from these organs may be yellowish in color, which contributes to discoloration on lighter shirts.
 Sweat itself has no scent.
-Body odor occurs when bacteria comes into contact with sweat, and it varies from person to person.
+Body odor occurs when bacteria come into contact with sweat, and it varies from person to person.
 A key difference between deodorant and antiperspirant is that deodorant hides odor, while antiperspirant helps limit sweating.
 Furthermore, people sweat more in humid climates, than in arid ones.
 Because of the moisture in the air, sweat cannot evaporate as effectively.

 Emotional Sweating